Thursday, February 26, 2026

 This Presentation (below) was included in a webinar for Catalysis in March of 2021.

-First let me give you a little background as to why I was there: In 2007, Kitchell Corporation (my employer at the time) was involved in the construction of new Receiving and Release facilities for several California Department of Corrections (CDCR) facilities.
+In 2007, Kitchell Corporation (my employer at the time) was involved in the construction of new Receiving and Release facilities for several California Department of Corrections (CDCR) facilities.
 Back then, the way that each prison received and released (R&R) prisoners were different and not standard.
 CDCR wanted to standardize the processes of R&R across all state prisons in California to make it more efficient and safer for staff and prisoners (for example, accidently putting northern and southern gang members in the same holding tank is not a good idea.)

 Our part was to build computer models of each prison’s processes, to identify the best way to do things with the physical constraints of their new facilities.
 San Quentin’s new R&R facility was the newest building at San Quentin since 1920.